 So, using this named range, we need to worry about selecting the table array every now and then and making it an absolute reference.

 VLOOKUP Named Range List and Editing

 - Once the named ranges are created, we can find all the named ranges of the workbook under the FORMULA tab and “Name Manager.”

 - Click on this, and we will see all the named ranges here.

 - Choose any of the names and click on “Edit” to see its actual cell references.

 Look “Emp_Table” named range is referenced from A2 to D10.

 Things to Remember Here

-- While naming the range we cannot include any special characters except underscore (_), space cannot be included and name should not start with a numerical value.
+- While naming the range, we cannot include any special characters except underscore (_), space cannot be included, and the name should not start with a numerical value.